nasa-jpl/ION-DTN/gh-pages/docs/Writing-Applications-for-ION.md

 When using the automake build system, ION provides a `pkg-config` file (`ion.pc`) that contains all the necessary compiler and linker flags for building external applications against ION libraries.

+> **WARNING - ABI Compatibility**: You **MUST** use `pkg-config --cflags ion` or manually specify the exact same platform flags that ION was compiled with.
+ION's public structures (such as `IonParms` in `ion.h`) contain members whose sizes depend on platform-specific preprocessor definitions.
+For example, `IonParms.pathName` is sized using `MAXPATHLEN`, which is only correctly defined when platform flags like `-Dlinux` are present.
+Without these flags, your application will use different struct sizes than the ION library, causing buffer overruns and segmentation faults when calling functions like `ionInitialize()`.

 ## Checking ION Installation

 First, verify ION's pkg-config information is available: